 Smoked salsa takes all your favorite salsa ingredients (fresh tomatoes, jalapeños, onion and garlic) and kicks them up a notch by infusing them with smoke.
 Adding the subtle touch of smoke creates another level of flavor.
-This smoked salsa recipe is the perfect addition to your favorite Mexican recipes.

 Smoked Salsa Recipe